 The partnership installment note method is an intriguing option for partnerships that have one or more partners who are not interested in participating in a 1031 exchange.
 Partnerships that don’t want to use other alternatives—such as a drop and swap—may find that the PIN route offers the best possible solution for them.
 It’s important, however, for each individual partnership to look carefully at its own situation and make the most well-informed decision.

 One of the best ways to do that is to work with a 1031 exchange expert.
 At CWS Capital Partners, we’ve spent decades partnering with investors on their 1031 exchange transactions.
-Contact us today to learn more and to get started.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.